tercen/immunophenotyping_guide/docs/2_1_Downsample.md

 In order to compare our changes to the original we will clone the workflow.

-Press the Clone Button
+Press the Clone Button.

 Click **Next** to select the team.

-Click **Next** to select the project
+Click **Next** to select the project.

 *Note: If you have followed this tutorial you should not have to change the automatic suggestions.
 Be aware that if you created this tutorial into a Team then you may have to change selections here.*

 Rename the workflow to "Analysis Settings Changed".

-Press OK
+Press OK.

 Right click the Immunophenotyping Guide link in the breadcrumb.

-Select "Open in a new Tab"
+Select "Open in a new Tab".

 Click the **Flow Immunophenotyping - Phenograph** link to open it.